nikojbk/nikojbk/README.md

 - 👋 Hi, I’m @nikojbk
 - 👀 I’m interested in Front-End Design
 - 🌱 I’m currently learning Full Stack java
-- 💞️ I’m looking to collaborate on IntelliJ idea
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---